Glee docuseries to explore behind-the-scenes contoversies

 “I take full responsibility and accountability for the hurt that I inflicted during my relationship with my past partner — emotionally, mentally and yes, physically.”

-While Jenner said he was “sorry”, he also claimed that he had been hurt in the relationship.
+Jenner said he was “sorry”, but he also claimed that he had been hurt in the relationship.

-“Without absolving myself of any responsibility, it is important to understand that there was mental, emotional and physical abuse inflicted from both ends”.
+“Without absolving myself of any responsibility, it is important to understand that there was mental, emotional and physical abuse inflicted from both ends,” he said.